Renault Captur (2020-2021) Expert Review

 - Personalisation was always a strong point of the Captur and the second-generation model continues that trend, with Renault offering an array of trims, wheel designs and pleasingly vivid exterior colours.
 Buyers can pick from a line-up of extras, too, including underbody welcome lights, a boot liner, illuminated door sills and bodywork protection film.
 You can even specify different dashboard and interior panel colours on some models.
 On the Iconic, for example, you can opt for blue or red interior colour packs.

-- The hybrid version has a notably smaller boot than the petrol and diesel models, which is worth bearing in mind if boot space is critical.
-Additionally, no Captur comes as standard with a space-saver spare wheel; you’ll have to pay a £200 premium if you want a physical spare.
+- No Captur comes as standard with a space-saver spare wheel; you’ll have to pay a £200 premium if you want a physical spare.
 It’s an option worth considering, especially if you regularly venture far and wide, because tyre repair kits can often struggle to fix the damage a tyre has sustained.
 With a space-saver spare, at least you can get up and mobile quickly and get the car to a workshop or somewhere safe.

 Which One to Buy